1587/speaking-exam/00-part2.md

 My answer:

 ```
-The picture is taken in the office with 3 people.
+The picture is taken in the office.
-On the left side, a man in white suit is sitting at a table,
+On the left, a man in white is sitting at a table with a computer.
-there is a computer on his table.
 A woman in red suit with long hair is handing documents to him.
-On the right side, next to the woman, a man in black suit is taking notes.
+On the right , next to the woman, a man in black is taking notes.
 ```

 ### 13.2	part2（3 ~ 4）(30+30) 6~8个句子